symfony/symfony-docs/setup/flex.rst

 two public repositories:

 * `Main recipe repository`_, is a curated list of recipes for high quality and maintained packages.
-Symfony Flex only looks for in this repository by default.
+Symfony Flex only looks in this repository by default.
 * `Contrib recipe repository`_, contains all the recipes created by the community.
   All of them are guaranteed to work, but their associated packages could be unmaintained.
 Symfony Flex ignores these recipes by default, but you can execute